All Episodes

 And since I've been talking about it, Cookie went back to our archives and got the audio.

-We have two bytes.
+We have two bites.

-And the first one is a is is a setup.
+And the first one is a setup.

-The Pretty in Pink Press Conference occurred on April the 22nd, I believe.
+The Pretty in Pink press conference occurred on April the 22nd, I believe.

-I might get that date a little wrong, But they happened, I mean, just right back to back.
+a little wrong, but they happen, I mean, just right back to back.

 So here is the first button.